 I picked up a Jones Hovercraft Spliboard as a dedicated powder stick.
 Rumored to ride well in all conditions, I was curious to see how this legendary shape from Jones really performed.

-Jones Hovercraft Review
+Jones Hovercraft Performance

 Although my Jones Hovercraft is now a couple of seasons old, in terms of performance the board has essentially remained the same.
 The Jones Hovercraft has a long, rockered nose, with camber between the feet, and a stubby tail.
 Waist width is wide without being exaggerated at 26cm for the Jone Hovercracft 156cm model.
 Both internal and external edges are serrated with “Traction Tech”.
 Clips and hooks are provided by Karakoram.